 Start the Process

-You will be required to provide the location of the new directory, such as D:\IntranetFiles, at the end of STEP TWO.
+During the process you will be required to provide the location of the new directory, such as D:\IntranetFiles.

 After Running File Migration Utility